Health Benefits of Papaya Fruit

 Start your day with a fantastic smoothie made from these two tasty fruits.

-- Dice half a ripe papaya and blend it with a small banana
+- Dice half a ripe papaya fruit and blend it with a small banana

 - Add 125ml of pure orange juice

-- Mix in two tablespoons of vanilla yogurt
+- Mix in two tablespoons of vanilla yoghurt

 - Add one scoop of papaya seeds